 - Your basement

-Exposing the test socket disconnects your internal wiring, making it the only active telephone point in your property.
+This completely disconnects the internal phone wiring in your property, making it the only active telephone point in your property.